stackblitz-labs/pkg.pr.new/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # GITHUB_TOKEN is provided automatically in any repository
 ```

-- Release on approved pull requests only:
+- Release approved pull requests only:
 ```yml
 name: Publish Approved Pull Requests
 on: